0x00xx/uibk_ps_parsys/exercise05/README.md

 - The optimized sequential version
 - The parallel version with 1, 2, 4 and 8 threads
 - At least 3 problem sizes for each benchmark
+    - For N-queens, include at least the sizes 8, 10 and 12
+    - For Merge sort, include 100 000 000 int32_t as one of the cases
+    - For the pi estimation, include 1 000 000 samples as one option

-Document your results, and the improvement achieved by your optimizations.
+Document your results, and the improvement achieved by your optimizations and parallelizations.

 ## Winners
 For each algorithm, up to two winning teams will be chosen, one for the fastest sequential version and one for the fastest parallel version.